kwokm/mhcid2025-coursework/README.md

 # MHCID 2025 Coursework

-Code that supports design projects undertaken as part of the Masters of HCI + Design program at UW.
+Code, presentations, & artifacts supporting design projects undertaken by Michael Kwok as part of the Masters of HCI + Design program at UW

 ## Path Aliases